karuvally/project_green/README.md

 ## Getting Started

-NetDog is currenlty in pre-alpha stage and is under heavy development.
+NetDog is currenlty in pre-alpha stage and thus there is no installer.
 You can get it up and running using the following instructions.

 ### Prerequisites